๐ŸŽฒ

 The Web Crypto API relies on an OS-level CSPRNG (getrandom on Linux, BCryptGenRandom on Windows).
 Plain modulo without rejection sampling introduces bias when 2^32 is not evenly divisible by range.

-Worked example: Generate 5 unique numbers from 1 to 49 for a lottery simulation
+Worked example: Generate 5 unique numbers from 1 to 49 for a raffle or A/B test

 Given: